DEFRA/fg-gas-backend/README.md

 docker compose up --watch
 ```

+## Project structure

+Routes can access use cases and schemas.
+Subscriptions can access use cases.
+Use cases can access repositories, http clients, domain classes and other use cases.
+Use cases should export a single function.
+Repositories can access db.

+Routes and subscriptions should never respond with a domain object.
+Domain objects should never access use cases, repositories or subscriptions.
+Repositories should never accept or return db records.

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: